dasdad/procfile-upstart-exporter/README.md

    Specific processes could be started/stopped with `<action> <application>/<process>`.
 For example, start the job configured in `/etc/init/application/web` with `start application/web`.
+3. When jobs change their name or are removed, they are never deleted from `/etc/init`.

 [Procfile Upstart Exporter][procfile-upstart-exporter] makes this possible.